 Above, an apple harvested at Kentland Farm.
-The majority of the food harvested at the Dining Services Farm at Kentland Farm is served in our dining centers on campus.
-This helps dining services achieve its goal of promoting sustainable dining and food systems at Virginia Tech.
+The majority of the food harvested at the Dining Services Farm at Kentland Farm is served in our dining centers on campus, helping services achieve its goal of promoting sustainable dining and food systems at Virginia Tech.

 At Virginia Tech Dining Services, we're serious about sustainability.
 As part of our Guiding Principles, we have pledged to promote a sustainable dining and food system, both at Virginia Tech and within the greater community.

 We believe in creating a more sustainable VT.
-You can read more about our efforts by clicking on the links on the sidebar, or by visiting our sustainable dining blog.
-You can also find us on social media; “like” sustainable dining at Virginia Tech on Facebook, or find us on Twitter and Instagram.
+You can read more about our efforts by clicking on the links on the sidebar, or by visiting our Twitter and Instagram accounts.
 Still have questions?
 Feel free to email us at firstname.lastname@example.org.

 Looking to support sustainable dining on campus?
 Check out the Farms & Fields Project at Owens Food Court!
-Farms & Fields exclusively serves farm-fresh, local, organic, and/or sustainable foods.
+Farms & Fields exclusively serves local, organic, and sustainable foods.
 Whether you’re craving ice cream produced down the road, locally baked bagels and breads, or butternut squash lasagna featuring vegetables grown on campus, Farms & Fields has what you’re looking for.
-By eating here you get delicious food while also supporting Dining Services’ commitment to sustainability.